 The Board of Directors has determined that all of the members of the Board of Directors and each director nominee, other than Mr. Colangelo, are independent within the meaning of the director independence standards of NASDAQ and the SEC.
-Mr. Colangelo is not considered independent because of his current employment by Vericel.
+Mr. Colangelo is not considered independent because of his current employment as the President and CEO of Vericel.

-Risk Oversight
+Rick Oversight